HO-COOH/SugarPP/README.md

 # SugarPP: syntactic 🍬 for programming in C++
-SugarPP is a collection of syntactic candy for C++ code.
+SugarPP is a collection of syntactic sugar for C++ code.

 - [SugarPP: syntactic 🍬 for programming in C++](#sugarpp-syntactic--for-programming-in-c)
   - [How to Use](#how-to-use)